CaptainCrouton89/AlariaWiki/World Timeline.md

 #### Lyzaria Era: 235–180 million years ago

 The first titans were Nydus, Aurus, and Celesté.
-Three siblings.
-After them came the another daughter—Lyzaria.
+They were god-titans, far more powerful than any other titans, and they were siblings.
+After them came the the first true titan—their daughter, Lyzaria.

 With Lyzaria the first titan was born.
 Titans were enormous, powerful beings who were responsible for creating most life on [Alaria](Alaria), probably also using [Deoric](Deoric).
 They populated all three [planes](Planes), though their most epic civilizations were built up in the depths of the Astral Sea and deep in the caves of [Malstaris](Malstaris).